aaronbieber/bitdepth.show/content/episodes/coming-soon.md

 hardware.

 Together, we explore how technology influences art, and vice-versa.
-Topics will range from the impact of Instagram on fine art photography to how the NFT crazy fueled interest in "generative" art and what that means for creators everywhere.
+Topics will range from the impact of Instagram on fine art photography to how the NFT craze fueled interest in "generative" art and what that means for creators everywhere.